 Arkansas Symbols Day is an annual education event hosted at Shiloh Museum of Ozark History.
 Students can explore interactive stations representing most of the tangible Arkansas state symbols.
 This event is appropriate for K-3 students, but language academy and special education students may also benefit.
 This year’s event is Tuesday, October 10, 2023 on the grounds of Shiloh Museum.
-Arkansas Symbols Day showcases the history of our state through exploration of the official Arkansas state symbols.
-During this event, an estimated 25 stations will be located throughout the museum campus, each highlighting an individual Arkansas state symbol.
+The event showcases the history of our state through exploration of the official Arkansas state symbols.
+An estimated 25 stations will be located throughout the museum campus, each highlighting an individual Arkansas state symbol.
 Other symbol-related activities and/or take-home items for local students will be available at each station also.

 Students will tour in groups of 5 to 10, so please plan to have one chaperone per each 7 students.